Buenos Aires Intro

 The minimum age to join this Buenos Aires experience is 18, with people on the tour usually aged between 18 and 25.
 We welcome people of any age on this trip however, providing you can handle the pace of this fast-fuelled week!

 When entering Argentina, British nationals will not require a visa, and will be granted a 90 day trip permit (around 12 weeks/3 months) upon arrival.
-If you would like to extend your trip or plan to stay in the country longer then a visa would be necessary.
-To obtain this you should either contact the Embassy of the Argentine Republic in London, or contact us for more information.
+If you would like to extend your trip or plan to stay in the country longer then a visa arranged prior to arrival would be necessary.
 You may find when you arrive into Argentina that immigration officials ask you for proof of onward travel/a return ticket.
 Those who enter Argentina without this may, on occasion, be refused boarding by some airlines.

 As with all travel you should ensure that your passport will remain in date for at least six months after you plan to return from your travels.